TIBCOSoftware/mashling-recipes/recipes/rest-conditional-gateway/README.md

 In a saparate terminal start rest-conditional-gateway/bin/rest-conditional-gateway and test below scenarios.

-* Content based routing<br>
+### Content based routing
-For birds handler to pickup use below payload.
+Request would be routed to corresponding handler as per the dispatch condition mentioned in the gateway descriptor.

+Example: HTTP PUT request with the below payload would be routed through birds_handler

+Payload
 ```json
 {
 	"category": {